 Even though modern-day kayaks have scupper holes, the scupper itself isn’t anything new!
 They go far back into history and were used by many seafaring adventurers, especially the Inuits.

 Inuits developed and began using kayaks to hunt and fish near the ice flows, inland waters, and coastal regions centuries ago!
-So even today, many of us are somewhat following in their traditions!
+So even today, many of us somewhat follow their traditions!

 And since the kayaks of their day sat so low in the water, it was common for waves to break over them and swamp their kayak while out on the ocean.
 This wasn’t a good thing!